PLAN: Variance-Aware Private Mean Estimation: Empirical Evaluation

-\paragraph{Estimating $\vectorize{\sigma}^2$.} Note that \Cref{alg:our-algorithm} assumes an estimate of the variances as input.
+\paragraph{Estimating $\vectorize{\sigma}^2$.} We recall that \Cref{alg:our-algorithm} assumes an estimate of the variances as input.
 In the absence of public knowledge, these parameters have to be estimated on the actual data in a differentially private way, as mentioned in \Cref{code:plan}.
+We find estimates in the following way.